-He is the recipient of numerous awards including the Lewis Award, McAfee Award (Pittsburgh Section), and the Computers in Chemical Engineering Award, all given by AIChE, the Curtis McGraw Research Award, CACHE Computing Award Chemical Engineering Lecturer Award, given by ASEE, the INFORMS Computing Prize, the Presidential Young Investigator Award from the National Science Foundation, and an honorary doctorate in engineering sciences (Dr.-Ing. e.h.) from the Technical University of Berlin.
-He is a Fellow of the American Institute of Chemical Engineers and SIAM, and a member of the American Chemical Society, Mathematical Optimization Society and the National Academy of Engineering.
+Biegler has been recognized by several awards, including the Sargent Medal (given by IChemE), Walker Research Award, Lewis Education Award and Computers in Chemical Engineering Awards (given by AIChE), the Curtis McGraw Research Award, CACHE Computing Award and Chemical Engineering Lecturer Award (given by ASEE), the INFORMS Computing Prize, and an honorary doctorate in engineering sciences from the Technical University of Berlin.
+In 2021, he was awarded the Long-Term Achievements Award in Computer-Aided Process Engineering by the European Federation of Chemical Engineering.
+He is a Fellow of AIChE, IFAC and SIAM, and is a member of the US National Academy of Engineering.

 The Optimization of Chemical Engineering

 1981 Ph.D., Chemical Engineering, University of Wisconsin, Madison

 1979 MS, Chemical Engineering, University of Wisconsin, Madison

 1977 BS, Chemical Engineering, Illinois Institute of Technology